Cy-bec/AWS_Kubernetes/README.md

       3. Move the binary in to your PATH: `sudo mv ./kubectl /usr/local/bin/kubectl`
       4. `kubectl version`

-## Create Your Amazon EKS Cluster and Worker Nodes
+## Create your Amazon EKS Cluster and Worker Nodes

 ([git-docs](https://eksctl.io/))